 Let’s talk about Ringo’s contribution in this album:

 Drummers from all over the world still look up to Ringo’s drumming in ‘Come Together’, ‘Mean Mr. Mustard’, ‘I Want You’ and the solo in ‘The End‘.
 Many think that Ringo Starr was much underrated and this album definitely proves them right.
 Drumming in this album and of course in past albums was so tight and compound that many just didn’t took notice, because it merged so beautifully with the songs.
 Somewhat Starr’s full potential was not recognized in the Beatle era or in the ‘60s.
 Here a link to the video in which some of the most famous drummers of our time talks about Ringo’s style and his influence on them.
 I personally don’t think that Ringo was just the ‘lucky one’, he had so much to offer and maybe he just didn’t mind Lennon and McCartney getting all the attention.
 Though while recording ‘The White Album’ Ringo left the band for two weeks because he thought he wasn’t playing great and felt like an outsider in the band.
 While the band broke up in 1970, you could see the signs of conflicts in 1968.
 Usually I don’t make assumptions and write about it, but I think during and after ‘Sgt.
-Pepper’s Lonely Heart Club Band‘ Paul had somehow restricted the musical freedom of the group and that’s why Ringo was not able to express his drumming.
+Pepper’s Lonely Heart Club Band‘ Paul had somehow restricted the musical freedom of the group and that’s why Ringo was not able to express his drumming style in those last years of Beatles.
 This is clearly my assumption which I hope doesn’t offend anyone.

 I’ve another opinion related to this album- maybe ‘White Album’ is the most “rock” project by the Beatles but Abbey Road has the most “rock” song by the Beatles, which is “I want you (she’s so heavy)”.
 It was kind of progressive-rock song which in itself created a new genre.
 Lennon wrote this song which was based on his relationship with Yoko Ono.
 Final editing of this song was done on 20 August 1969 and this was the last day that all four members of the Beatles were together in a recording studio.
 Abbey Road was released on 26th Sept 1969 and by that time John had announced his departure from the Beatles to the band mates.
 Shattered by John’s exit, Paul went to his family farm in Scotland.
 And there, after being followed by ‘Life’ magazine reporters he told them “The Beatles thing is over” but no one took that statement seriously.
 Though no official announcement was made till March of 1970, people knew something was wrong among the Fab Four.
 Finally on 10th April 1970 Paul officially announced that he was exiting the Beatles.
 Evocative’